-On 23 March 2016, Landway filed a claim against the Company, which alleged that a former director of the Company made certain misrepresentations in the Disposal and filed a claim of US\$700,000 plus interest against the Company in the High Court of Hong Kong.
-The Company filed its defence on 24 May 2016 which denied the allegations made by Landway.
-On 7 September 2016, the Company issued a summons applying to strike out Landway's claim.
-The strike out application was unsuccessful as Landway amended its statement of claim on 13 March 2017 in response to the strike out application.
-The Company filed an amended defence on 28 April 2017 accordingly.
-Landway and the Company filed and exchanged factual witness statements on 20 March 2018.
-Landway further amended its statement of claim on 8 November 2018.
+On 23 March 2016, Landway filed a claim against the Company, which alleged that a former director of the Company made certain misrepresentations in relation to the Disposal and filed a claim of US\$700,000 plus interest against the Company in the High Court of Hong Kong.
+The amount was disclosed as "Contingent Liabilities" in the consolidated financial statements since the year ended 31 March 2016.